Clavestone/cerberus/08_appendix.md

 The goal of building a secure bitcoin storage solution is to mitigate or outright eliminate the _largest risks_, and to ensure that there are checks and balances in place to detect and prevent potential compromises before they occur.

 ### 2.2.
 Technology & Processes
 Any secure bitcoin storage is achieved through a combination of both technology _and_ processes.
 As a simple example, a user should **always** remember to cross-check the send address on a hardware wallet display before confirming a transaction.
-An impenetrable, unhackable hardware wallet is still vulnerable if the person using it is careless.
+An impenetrable, unhackable hardware wallet would still be vulnerable if the person using it was careless.

-Sometimes technology can help enforce processes—e.g. by prompting users to make certain checks or preventing users from initiating various dangerous commands—but ultimately any good bitcoin storage will involve strict processes that are managed outside of the hardware and software.
+Sometimes technology can help enforce processes—e.g. by prompting users to make certain checks or preventing users from initiating dangerous commands—but ultimately any good bitcoin storage will involve strict processes that are enforced outside of the hardware and software.

 ### 2.3.
 Security Versus Convenience
 One of the key tradeoffs faced when building a bitcoin storage solution is between security and convenience.